quocbao238/Flutter-NinjaFood-Restaurant/README.md

 - Permission...
 - ImagePicker,VideoPlayer...

-## II.Feature (This project config for android, so some feature below maybe not working in ios)
+# II.
+Feature (This project config for android, so some feature below maybe not working in ios)

 #### Ninja Food User (user@gmail.com - 123456)